jhermann/dockyard/docs/python-images.rst

 as available from the Deadsnakes PPA.

 Due to packaging mechanics, this gets installed in addition to Ubuntu's default Python 3.6 – the resulting image size is 168.9 MiB (i.e. ~40 MiB more).
-That means it is sensible to stick to 3.6 as long as you do not really use new language features only available in version 3.7.
-Another factor pointing in the same direction is that timely security updates are not guaranteed for the PPA release channel.
+That means this is **not** a sensible option compared to images like ``python:3.7-slim-stretch``.
+Also, timely security updates are not guaranteed for the PPA release channel.

 **TODO:** Look at other options like Conda, pyenv, or PyRun.